Vitruves/jsonchrist/README.md

 # jsonchrist

-A powerful JSON processor and formatter with advanced features.
+A JSON processor and formatter with advanced features.

 ## Features